brkarcher/brkarcher.github.io/opera.md

 Rafael wanted to apologize to the darling girl, but the little rhetorical game they were playing just wouldn't allow for it.
 Ah, well.

 "I am quite sure I will find what I am seeking there.
-Perhaps you...?
+Perhaps you...?"

 Anna sighed.
 "No. I shan't be interested."